Actively Recruiting

 You may qualify if you...

-- Tumor shows IL13Ralpha2 expression by immunohistochemistry with H-Score >= 50 in at least 10% of tumor and 2 high-power fields
+- Tumor expresses IL13Ralpha2 with H-Score ≥ 50 in at least 10% of tumor tissue

-- Age 18 to less than 75 years
+- Aged 18 to less than 75 years

-- ECOG performance status 0 or 1
+- ECOG performance status of 0 or 1

-- Able and willing to provide written informed consent
+- Able to provide informed consent

 You will not qualify if you...

-- Unable to purify >= 1 x 10^7 T cells from leukapheresis product (except for second infusion patients)
+- Unable to purify sufficient T cells from leukapheresis product (except second infusion patients)

-- Known hypersensitivity to study agents, including cyclophosphamide or fludarabine
+- Known hypersensitivity to study agents including cyclophosphamide or fludarabine

-- HIV positive or other immune deficiency increasing infection risk
+- HIV or other immunodeficiency conditions

-- Dementia or altered mental status preventing consent or compliance
+- Dementia or altered mental status preventing consent

 AI-Screening